m4r1k/k8s_5g_lab/README.md

 nmcli connection down provisioning nmcli connection up provisioning
 ```
-The second bridge to create is the `baremetal` connected to our `OCP Baremetal`.
+The second bridge to create is the `baremetal` connected to our `DPG110 - Baremetal`.
 Our SSH session is going through this link. *Looks like NetworkManager doesn't support performing a group of atomic operation at once* (I may be wrong of course), so we're going to execute an entire block of NetworkManager commands in an uninterruptible manner through `nohup`.
 Same as before

 * Delete the `ens160` connection details in NetworkManager
 * Create the `baremetal` bridge and connect it to `ens160`